-I am a recent graduate with an MSc in Operations Research from the University of Groningen in the Netherlands, where I specialized in ML, particularly deep learning and reinforcement learning.
+I hold an MSc in Operations Research from the University of Groningen in the Netherlands, where I specialized in mathematical optimization and machine learning (ML).

 Below is some cool stuff I have worked on both academically and professionally: